ausazhnev/learning/Nacinaem_programirovat_na_python_5izd/Chapter_9/README.md

 :scroll: Telegram: [WarFish](https://t.me/ausazhnev)

-:grey_exclamation: ПTranslation into English made with the help of Google translator.
+:grey_exclamation: Translation into English made with the help of Google translator.